Every Boy's Library (Boy Scouts of America Edition)

 The Every Boy's Library: Boy Scout Edition refers to a collection of 73 books that were published under the backing of the Boy Scouts of America.
 Every title was selected by the Scouts Library Commission, and were branded towards Scouts and included themes that would be of interest to young boys in the Scouting movement.
 These re-released many classic novels as well as newer works by those associated with the Scouting movement, include Ernest Thompson Seton and Daniel Carter Beard.
-This series of reprints was published by Grosset & Dunlap from 1911 with reprints and editions lasting until the mid-1930s.
+This series of reprints was published by Grosset & Dunlap from November 1912 with reprints and editions lasting until the mid-1930s.
 Each edition includes a letter "To The Public" by then Chief Scout Executive James E. West.
 30 original works were commissioned, as referenced by the original list in the back page of each edition.

+Background

+In the early 1900s, cheap novels were flooding the market with often content was as of low quality.
+These were known as "Nickel Novels" or "Dime Novels" based on the price of these books.
+Some of these books were aimed at children and youth and some parents were concerned that this would corrupt the minds of their children.
+This was a view shared by leaders of the Boy Scouts of America as shared in the Fourth Annual Report of the Boy Scouts of America 1913.
+According to Franklin K. Mathiews, Chief Scout Librarian, Judge Ben B. Lindsey had judged a case involving a gang of boys.
+Hundreds of "cheap juveniles" (cheap books for the youth) were found in their possession and which corrupted them.
+In addition, the popularity of Scouting was noticed by authors and publishers who published numerous books with Scouts as characters, and judged of poor by Boy Scouts of America.

+In response to this, a Library Commission was formed within the organization.
+It initially was made up of: